riaz-khan-16/FaceRecognition/README.md

-# Face-Recognition-with-OpenCV

-This project was built to test and showcase my understanding  in computer vision This project was built using  OpenCV.
+This project was built to test and showcase my understanding of computer vision This project was built using  OpenCV.
+OpenCV, face_recognition, Numpy, OS library are used in this project.
+In this project, we use the OpenCV library of python which is used for analyzing all types of images and videos.
+From the OpenCV library imread(), imshow(),imwrite(),cvtColor(),waitkey(),resize(),destroyAllWindows() etc functions are used.
+Many mathematical functions from numpy library are used for this project. face_recognition is a simple library which have been used in this project including functions like - face_encodings(),face_locations(),compare_faces(),face_distance() etc.It is used for real-time face recognition and it is built using a deep learning model of Geitgey.
+The os module of python is used for interacting with the operating system.